Sustainability strategy and targets

 Integrated reporting approach

 thyssenkrupp provides continuous and fully integrated reporting on its sustainability performance in its annual report and on its corporate website, based a set of national and international standards like the Global Reporting Initiative (GRI), the UN Global Compact, Greenhouse Gas Protocol, Task Force on Climate-related Financial Disclosures (TCFD), International Integrated Reporting Council (IIRC), IFRS and others as well as applicable regulations like the German Commercial Code (HGB), the EU CSR Directive and the German Accounting Standards (DRS).
+In addition, we intend to incorporate industry-specific recommendations of the Sustainability Accounting Standards Board (SASB) into our sustainability reporting by our Annual General Meeting in 2022.
 The company does not publish a printed sustainability report or a separate online report.
 All essential content is published in our annual reporting and additional information on our webpages.

 Overview of non-financial disclosures